csecht/count-and-size/README.md

 ![opening_screenshot.png](images/opening_screenshot.png)

 Once a file is selected, basic run parameters are set in a new pop-up window.
-The scale slider determines the screen size of the processed image windows.
+The scale slider determines the displayed size of the processed image windows.
+A scale value is automatically determined based on the size of your selected file, but you can change it as desired.
 Available annotation colors are: blue, orange, sky blue, blueish green, vermilion, reddish purple, yellow, black, white, red, and green.
 All but red and green should be suitable for users with deuteranopia.
-The inverse selections are for the kind of object vs. background contrast the image has: "No" for light are dark, "Yes" for dark on light.
+The "INVERSE" selections are for the kind of object vs. background contrast the image has: "No" for light-on-dark, "Yes" for dark-on-light.
 This determines the initial cv2.threshold type, but can be changed later, if needed, in the main settings.

 ![initial settings screenshot](images/initial_settings_screenshot.png)